 Contrary to what you might think from the price tag, these upscale bouncers don’t have any automatic features (because, you know, they are refined and sophisticated and all that 😉).

 Here are reviews for the three that we recommend:

 Say that 3 times fast.

-4. Bloom Coco Loungers ~ $200
+2. Bloom Coco Loungers ~ $199

-5. Nuna Leaf Seat ~ $229
+3. Nuna Leaf Grow ~ $299

-The organic cotton insert is soft, and the motion of the Leaf continues for about two minutes unassisted with a mere push.
-If you have the money, you gone’ loves you a Leaf.
+Without batteries, cords, or any noise to speak of, this seat is perfect for your little one to nap/chill when it’s time to rest or wait for mom to GSD (get stuff done).
+The organic cotton insert is soft, and the motion of the Leaf Grow continues for about two minutes unassisted with a mere push.
+If you have the money, you gonna love the Leaf Grow.

 Stay with me, people —